8 critical questions every business needs to answer / Bernard Marr

 Businesses wouldn’t exist without the people in them.
 It is critical that companies identify the talent they require, the development and recruitment priorities as well as any priorities around organisational culture and leadership.

 These are the eight critical questions every company needs to answer in order to succeed.
-What are your thoughts on these?
-Are there any others you would add?

 Find out how to protect your business over on our Hiscox Business Insurance pages